What Texas therapists are paid for 90837

 What counts as low for 90837 in Texas?

 Low is relative to the payer's own contracted distribution, not to a statewide average.
-A rate in the bottom quarter — below roughly the 25th percentile — of a payer's own Texas master's-level distribution is the condition where a rate-review request has something to cite.
+A rate in the lower quartile of a payer's own Texas master's-level distribution is the condition where a rate-review request has something to cite.
 A rate inside the middle half is typical.
-A rate above the 75th percentile is already contracted stronger than most of the payer's comparable network.
+A rate in the upper quartile is already contracted stronger than most of the payer's comparable network.

 The payer's own distribution is the comparison that matters in a rate-review conversation, because you're asking them to move within their own schedule — not to match a competitor's rate.